-Freezing rain, sleet storms, cold snaps, heat waves and even high winds can overload the electric power system.
-Among the many threats that accompany severe weather conditions is the possibility of a prolonged power outage.
+Freezing rain, sleet storms, cold snaps, heat waves, and even high winds can overload the electric power system.
+Among the many threats that come with severe weather conditions is the possibility of a prolonged power outage.

-To make sure your household is prepared, consider these tips and plan ahead.
+To ensure your household is prepared, consider these tips and plan ahead.

 Assemble a Kit

 - Keep a few flashlights in an accessible place and a cell phone handy to signal for help.

 - Get a battery-operated radio, preferably one with alternative energy sources such as a solar panel, a hand-crank generator, or both.